 We limit access to your data to employees that are required to support the use of our services.
 (Our customer support and technical support team).
 These employees have accepted our confidentiality agreement as part of their terms of employment and will have accepted our code of conduct which includes non-disclosure both during and post-employment when handling customer data.

 Similarly prior to starting at Firefish, two references are obtained, one from their most recent employer and one from a previous employer.
 For those who come into contact with our customers’ personal data we also conduct a Disclosure Scotland criminal record check prior to employment commencing, with this being renewed every 4 years for those with access to sensitive data.

 We also run a company focus day every six months, ongoing reviews of current processes, and allowances for continuous improvement as business and/or client scenarios evolve.

-Microsoft Azure has been certified under EU Data Protection Law and both the primary and secondary data centres operate fully within the European territory (full overview of Microsoft’s privacy policies can be found here).
+Microsoft Azure complies with EU Data Protection Law and both the primary and secondary data centres operate fully within the European Economic Area territory (full overview of Microsoft’s privacy policies can be found here).